Design Transfer – From Artwork to Wearable Creations

-Design Transfer
+Design Transfer Printing

-Design Transfer Turning your digital artwork into wearable fashion has never been easier.
-Thanks to modern transfer printing methods, especially Direct to Film (DTF), creatives can see their designs come to life on fabric with stunning accuracy.
+Turning your digital artwork into wearable fashion has never been easier.
+Thanks to modern design transfer printing methods, especially Direct to Film (DTF), creatives can see their designs come to life on fabric with stunning accuracy.
 But how exactly does that transformation happen?
 Let’s go behind the scenes and explore how your artwork becomes something you can wear with pride.

 Step 1: Crafting the Perfect Digital Design Transfer

 Every wearable print starts with a design.
-Whether you're working in Photoshop, Illustrator, or Procreate, your file needs to be high-resolution, usually 300 DPI.
+Whether you're working in Photoshop, Illustrator, or Procreate, converting your artwork to dtf transfer production formats requires high-resolution files, usually 300 DPI.
 It’s best to use transparent backgrounds and vibrant colors to achieve the sharpest results.
+If your artwork contains multiple elements or text, ensure that all layers are flattened or rasterized to avoid conversion issues during printing.

 Step 2: Preparing the Artwork for Design Transfer

 Before printing, your artwork needs to be mirrored — this is crucial for proper orientation when heat pressing.
 Colors are double-checked and color profiles are adjusted to match the printing ink system for maximum vibrancy and accuracy.
+The design is then arranged onto a gang sheet if multiple designs are being printed at once.
+This saves materials and reduces waste.

-Step 3: Printing on Transfer Film
+Step 3: Printing on Design Transfer Film

 Now the magic begins.
-The mirrored artwork is printed directly onto a special PET film using a DTF printer.
+The mirrored artwork is processed through a modern design transfer printing layout and printed directly onto a special PET film using a DTF printer.
 These printers apply vibrant water-based pigment inks in CMYK + white.
 The white ink forms the base layer, which ensures the design pops on dark or colored garments.
+Once printed, the sheet moves through a powder application process.
+An adhesive powder is applied to the wet ink and then cured using heat to create a glue-like surface.

 Step 4: Heat Press Application

 Once your design is printed and cured, it’s ready for transfer.
 A heat press is used to apply the film onto a fabric surface — typically at 300-320°F (150-160°C) for 10-15 seconds with medium pressure.
+After pressing, the film is allowed to cool before peeling it away.
+What’s left behind is a vibrant, durable, and flexible design bonded to the fabric.

 Step 5: The Final Product